Delekson/azure_cloud_photoshare/README.md

 ## Future Possible Features
 Currently I am working on moving away from using QT for the UI and shift towards using Flask to benefit from its light framework.

-My to do list to take the app further (features may or not be developed due to time constraints and resourcing availability):
+My to do list to take the app further (features may or not be developed due to time constraints and resourcing availability but features have been prioritized using MoSCoW):
-+Better front-end by potentially using AirBnB guidelines or Material-Ui esque +Accounts (general idea being a container per user) +Robust way of storing authentication information +Ability to view image once image file is selected +Ability to see existing images +Ability to regenerate share links to existing images +Ability to manage images more specifically ability to delete and undelete +Look into making code more efficient
++ Better front-end by potentially using AirBnB guidelines or Material-Ui esque
++ Accounts (general idea being a container per user) & sessions
++ Robust way of storing authentication information
++ Ability to view image once image file is selected
++ Ability to see existing images +Ability to regenerate share links to existing images
++ Ability to manage images more specifically ability to delete and undelete
++ Look into making code more efficient (Want)
-+Url shortening for share_link
++ Url shortening for share_link (Could)
++ Add error handling capabilities (Must)